rev-net/memo/pitch.md

 ## Thesis

-We want to double down on revnets as a vision of how wealth will be most productively created and distributed in our future characterised by digital networks and cryptographic identities.
+We want to double down on revnets as a vision of how wealth will be most productively created and distributed in our future characterized by digital networks and cryptographic identities.
 We're after partners to help propel this thesis forward.

 ## Context